Installation

 The size of Cello for Android once installed varies depending on your app’s configuration.
 Around 7MB is the average size increase we would expect to see if you’re minifying your app correctly.Setup

 Install Cello to see and give your users the option to spread the word from your Android app.
 Cello for Android supports API 21 and above.
-Note: We recommend using the latest availablecompileSdkVersion
+Note: We recommend using the latest availablecompileSdkVersion.

 Install Cello

-Add the following dependency to your app’sbuild.gradle
+Add the following dependency to your app’sbuild.gradle file:

 Groovy (or Kotlin DSL)